Methods for Human History

 Everyone has a place in life and a perspective that reflects their individual experiences and interests.
 Additionally, most adults have an education and have acquired knowledge on a range of topics.
 Some of my recent work examines these two concepts, as demonstrated by the following essays on five basic methods that have defined human life and society.

-Humans have three overlapping frameworks for behavior: as individuals, as members of informal groups or networks, and as members of one or more institutions.
+Humans have overlapping frameworks for behavior: as individuals, as members of informal groups or networks, and as members of one or more institutions.
 This essay explores differences within the notions of “intentionality” and “collective intentionality,” which have become important in philosophical, biological, and historical explanations of behavior in humans and their hominin ancestors.

 Historians of science have traditionally neglected the world, while world historians have neglected changes in knowledge.
 But, as demonstrated by these three books published by the World History Center (2016–2018), both analyses can be combined to enhance one another.
 The texts focus on the translation of knowledge (1000–1800 CE), links of knowledge among world regions (1700–1800), and global transformations of life sciences (1940–1990).

 The distribution of languages and their speakers—today and in the past—gives important insights into migration and other historical experiences.
 This collection of maps and essays shows how language distribution reflects major changes in history.
-In an exciting recent example, the discovery of extensive rock paintings in the Amazon Valley of Colombia confirms a hypothesis about the early spread of speaking communities in South America.
+Further data and analysis from this project can be found at the Language Distribution Worldwide Dataverse.